rinusser/CodeSnifferUtils/README.md

 PHPUnit invokes phpcs (via `tests/TestRunner.php`) for each case (`tests/cases/*.xml`) and then parsing phpcs's output.
 Tested files are in `tests/files/`.

+If any tested errors are fixable the test runner will run phpcbf on a copy of the test case's files and run phpcs on the modified copies to confirm the fixable errors were actually fixed.

 # Legal